davidekim/WRAPs/README.md

 ~~~

 ### Dependencies/Environment setup <a name="deps"></a>
-It is recommended to create and use a [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) environment with Anaconda or Miniconda first.
+It is recommended to create and use a [Conda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) Python 3.9 environment with Anaconda or Miniconda first.
 Note: Due to different GPU types, drivers, and future incompatibilities, this environment may not run on all setups.

 ~~~